201711010208/qingqingpeng220.github.io/contents/home.md

-I am currently a Research Fellow at the School of Physical and Mathematical Sciences (SPMS), Nanyang Technological University (NTU), Singapore.
+Hi, I’m Qingqing Peng, a PhD student in the School of Mathematics at Shandong University.
+I started my studies in 2021 under the supervision of Prof. Guanghui Wang.
+My research mainly focuses on channel coding, especially LDPC, SC-LDPC, and GLDPC codes.

 ### Contact
 - **Email:** longlee[at]mail.sdu.edu.cn